 Seven, including 3 children, dead in carpet factory gas leak

 "The affected area has been evacuated.
 Any information about the tragedy would be given out after investigation.
 Some dogs were also found dead around the factory area," the SDM added.
-Asked for details of the gas leak, he said,"A tanker of the adjoining acid factory was washed near this carpet factory.
-Possibly, gas leaked from that and caused the damage."
+Asked for details of the gas leak, he said, "A tanker of the adjoining acid factory was washed near this carpet factory.
+Possibly, gas leaked from that and caused the

+damage."
+The exact cause of the incident is being ascertained, officials said.

+The factory owner is at large after the incident, they added.
+In Lucknow, Additional Chief Secretary Home Awanish Awasthi said those who died in the incident included five of a family, comprising three children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)